Last updated on April 7th, 2021Home / Precious Metals /

 Bank’s safety deposit boxes

 You may wonder if the safety deposit boxes in banks can be a storage option for your precious metals.
 No, they cannot.
-Safety deposit boxes are also not a good storage solution.
+Safety deposit boxes in a bank are not the way to go.

 Banks don’t allow storing precious metal at safety boxes.